microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyuserhistoryitem-get.md

 ---
-title: "List history of riskyUser"
+title: "Get history item of riskyUser"
-description: "Retrieve the risk history"
+description: "Retrieve the history of a **riskyUser** object."
 localization_priority: Normal
 author: "cloudhandler"
 ms.prod: "microsoft-identity-platform"
 ---
-# List riskyUser History
+# Get riskyUser History

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the risk history of a **riskyUser** object.
+Retrieve the history of a **riskyUser** object.

 >**Note:** Using the riskyUsers API requires an Azure AD Premium P2 license.